-Charity of the Year: Stars
+Charity of the Year: Build Africa

 Each academic year the School selects a charity to support through fundraising events and activities.
 In September the children research different charitable organisations and choose one they think the School should raise money for.
 Each child presents their research to their class and then a vote is held to help them to develop their knowledge and understanding of democracy.

 These charities are then presented to the whole school during a collective worship session and the School Council has the final say on which charity is selected.

 Build Africa is an African education charity which believes in the power of education to help to end poverty.
 They work to give children the education they need and fight the inequalities that stand in their way, partnering with remote and rural communities where children are leaving school without vital basic skills.